Soldier Kills More Than 10 People in Thailand Mall Shooting

-(BANGKOK) — Police in northeastern Thailand said a soldier shot multiple people on Saturday, killing more than 10, and was holed up at a popular shopping mall.
+(BANGKOK) — A soldier shot multiple people in northeastern Thailand on Saturday, killing at least 16, and was holed up in a popular shopping mall, an emergency worker said.

-Royal Thai Police spokesman Krissana Pattanacharoen said more than 10 people had been killed.
-The total number of wounded was not immediately known.
+Noppadol Sirijanya, a member of the Sawang Metta Tham Rescue Center in Nakhon Ratchasima, said the death toll reached 16 as of 10 p.m.
+Police had earlier said that more than 10 people had been killed.

-The shooter appeared to be armed with an assault rifle, based on security camera video aired on Thai Rath television.
+It was unclear how many people were wounded.
+The authorities put nearby hospitals on alert and asked for blood donations.
+Public Health Minister Anutin Charnvirakul said on Facebook that a doctor was shot while helping an injured person.

 Related Stories